YoRyan/open-nec/Docs/for-contributors/rolling-stock/amtrak-acela.md

 #### ScreenDer

-Controls power to the righthand speedometer display.
+The off/on switch for the righthand speedometer display.

 The default setting is 1.

-#### ScrenIzq
+#### ScreenIzq

-Controls power to the lefthand train status display.
+The off/on switch for the lefthand train status display.

 The default setting is 1.